Globey/HW4-Problem-1/README.md

 </b></p>

 <br>
+(First I'd like to thank the reader for bearing with me while I learn html)

 I did this problem in a few stages.

 I just want to emphasize that I let A={f(n) : n in Z and f(n) is prime}, which I refer to several times below.